📍 47 Maddox Street, Mayfair W1S 2PG| 📍 Braintree, Essex CM7 3RU| 📞 01376 334 482 By appointment

 Scrap, broken and inherited gold

 You do not need pristine jewellery to sell.
 We buy scrap and broken gold — odd earrings, snapped chains, bent rings — at the same transparent per-gram rate; see scrap gold price per gram and sell broken or scrap gold jewellery.
 If you have inherited a collection, our selling inherited gold (probate guide) explains valuation for probate and how to sell sensitively.
-You can also just sell your gold jewellery directly.
+You can also just sell your gold jewellery directly — and if the drawer clear-out includes silver, our scrap silver value guide covers that side too.

 How We Value and Pay